Chandni Chowk Market Delhi Review

 Chandni Chowk is located in close proximity to the Old Delhi railway station.
 Chandni Chowk market has its own dedicated metro station known as the Chandni Chowk metro station.
 Chandni Chowk metro station comes under the yellow line of the Delhi Metro system.

 Cars & other big vehicles are not allowed on the streets of Chandni Chowk market which makes this market a great place to walk comfortably and shop.
-However, one must need to watch their pockets from thieves.
+However, one must watch their pockets from thieves.

 At Chandni Chowk, there are enough avenues for shopping at reasonable prices.
 But for me, the greatest attractions are the famous eating points of Chandni Chowk – Tiwari Ji corner for chole bhature, Jalebiwala, Natraj dahi bhalla, Rabri bhandar, and other numerous options.

 There are 7 major streets at the Chandni Chowk known as Kinari Bazar, Chawri Bazar, Paranthe Wali Gali, Dariba Kalan, Nai Sarak, Khari Baoli, and Ballimaran.
-From all of the streets, Paranthe Wali Gali is the most popular street in Chandni Chowk and a must-visit for the self-proclaimed foodie and tourists from across the world.
+From all of the streets, Paranthe Wali Gali is the most popular street in Chandni Chowk and a must-visit for self-proclaimed foodie and tourists from across the world.

 Gurdwara Sis Ganj Sahib is a popular tourist & pilgrimage site located in Chandni Chowk market.
 It is the most famous Sikh worship place in Delhi after the Gurdwara Bangla Sahib.
 Chandni Chowk is also home to some of the best churches in Delhi.